 Estimably, roughly 35 percent of the fish and seafood that is harvested either gets lost or wasted before it finds its way to our daily dishes.
 And this journey to Google Earth has been documented as it stands by the World Wildlife Fund and Condition One through a virtual reality documentary showing how fish get from Ocean to Plate.
 This has been done in association with the Daydream Impact program.
-Therefore, one does not need to be on the fishing boat or in a processing plant for gaining an insight into the processes related to the fishing industry supply chain and its impact on our oceans.
-One can have an overview of it all just by going through a video or by using a VR viewer like Cardboard or Daydream View.
+Therefore, one does not need to be on the fishing boat or in a processing plant to gain an insight into the processes related to the fishing industry supply chain and its impact on our oceans.
+One can have an overview of it just by going through a video or using a VR viewer like Cardboard or Daydream View.
 The alternative to this is met in using Google Earth to explore the journey.

 With this drive cast forth on the World Oceans Day today, NASA Earth puts up a positive stride towards spurring people all around the globe to take up the responsibility of protecting and sustaining the oceans as part of the world sustainable development goal that we have set for ourselves.